macalinao/hubmaster/README.md

 If you wish to get information on one of your own repositories, either use your login or "self" for the [user] parameter

 <a name="getC"/>
-#### Get Contributers
+#### Get Contributors
 ***

-To list all of the contributers for a specific repository, execute the following:
+To list all of the contributors for a specific repository, execute the following:

-    hub repos --get -contributers [user] [repository name]
+    hub repos --get -contributors [user] [repository name]

 <a name="getL"/>
 #### Get Languages